Affine Grassmannians and the geometric Satake in mixed characteristic

-The notion of (constructible) \'{e}tale sheaves is well defined for separated pfp perfect algebraic spaces.
+The notion of (constructible) \'{e}tale sheaves makes sense for separated pfp perfect algebraic spaces.
 Indeed, let $X$ be such an algebraic space, and let $\varepsilon:X\to X'$ be a model of $X$.
-Note that $\varepsilon$ is a universal homeomorphism, and by Lemma \ref{et top}, for an \'{e}tale sheaf $\mF$ on $X$ and an \'{e}tale sheaf $\mF'$ on $X'$, the natural maps
+Note that $\varepsilon$ is a universal homeomorphism.
+Therefore by Lemma \ref{et top}, for an \'{e}tale sheaf $\mF$ on $X$ and an \'{e}tale sheaf $\mF'$ on $X'$, the natural maps

 are isomorphisms.
 In particular, for such $X$, one can define the corresponding $\ell$-adic derived category $D_c^b(X,\Ql)$ ($\ell\neq p$) as usual, with a pair of adjoint functors that are equivalences